 Though the gold rush had petered out in the Moreno Valley in New Mexico by the early 1900s, some were still convinced that “there was gold in them thar hills.”

 Fred Montague of Chanute, Kansas, was one that still believed.
-He, along with four other investors, purchased property in the Moreno Valley and dug three tunnels in 1920, two of which showed little promise, but one would become the Klondyke Mine.
+Along with four other investors, he purchased property in Moreno Valley and dug three tunnels in 1920, two of which showed little promise, but one became the Klondyke Mine.

-Finally, the mill was built, but it was never a large operation, employing just 13 miners during the summer months, all of whom left in the winter except for a caretaker and overseer.
+Finally, the mill was built, but it was never a large operation, employing just 13 miners during the summer months, all of whom left in the winter except for the caretaker and overseer.

 Unfortunately, only after the mill was built did the investors find, in 1926, that the grade of ore found needed to be smelted, and the nearest facility was in Pueblo, Colorado.
-Trucking the ore to Pueblo was too expensive to justify continuing the endeavor.
+Trucking ore to Pueblo was too expensive to justify continuing the endeavor.

-The Klondyke Mine was never very productive, and the mining company was constantly in search of additional working capital, though they continued to hold board meetings until the 1940s.
+The Klondyke Mine was never very productive, and the mining company was constantly searching for additional working capital, though they continued to hold board meetings until the 1940s.
 Finally, the mine was abandoned as a business venture, but the Montague family still retains the ten acres surrounding the mine.

 In 2008, the area continued to serve as a private getaway for the Montague family and their friends, and the Klondyke Mine remained.
-For several years, plans were in the works to dismantle the mill and relocate it to the Enchanted Circle Museum in Eagle Nest.
-The blacksmith shop behind the mine was dismantled and moved to the future site of the museum on Highway 64.
-However, within a few years, the old mill was torn down in January 2011 due to liability concerns.
+For several years, plans were underway to dismantle and relocate the mill to the Enchanted Circle Museum in Eagle Nest.
+The blacksmith shop behind the mine was dismantled and moved to the museum’s future site on Highway 64.
+However, the old mill was torn down in January 2011 due to liability concerns within a few years.
 Very sad.

 Idlewild developed adjacent to the Klondyke Mine in the 1930s.
-Originally, the land was owned by Charles Gallagher, who married Mae Lowery, the daughter of Joseph and Elizabeth Moore Lowery, for whom Elizabethtown was named.
+Initially, the land was owned by Charles Gallagher, who married Mae Lowery, the daughter of Joseph and Elizabeth Moore Lowery, for whom Elizabethtown was named.